Spanish bad loans hit new record in August

 Write downs on property are expected to continue to squeeze banks' profits in nine-months results.
 Bankinter (BKT.MC), the first Spanish bank to report results this season, posted a halving of 9 month net profit due to writedowns made in the first half.

-Santander (SAN.MC) and BBVA (BBVA.MC), which passed the independent audit with flying colours, still have more writedowns to make to comply with the government legislation.
+Santander (SAN.MC) and BBVA (BBVA.MC), which passed the independent audit with flying colors, still have more writedowns to make to comply with the government legislation.

 (Additional reporting by Paul Day and Manuel Maria Ruiz; editing by Anna Willard)